 Vitamin C has many functions, including working as an antioxidant to protect cells from oxidative damage.
 It also maintains the body’s supply of other antioxidants, including Glutathione (which we’ll cover in point 2).

 Where Zinc is concerned, the average person’s diet doesn’t tend to include enough of the stuff.
 On top of that, colds can really lower your Zinc reserves.
 Your immune system and energy production really depend on you having a solid supply of Zinc, so it’s vital to up your intake when you start to feel a cold coming on.
+Also sucking on a Zinc Lozenge is great for keeping a sore throat at bay.

 Make your own antioxidant!